adamchainz/django-browser-reload/README.rst

            ...,
        ]

-4. Include the app URL’s in your root URLconf(s):
+4. Include the app URLs in your root URLconf:

    .. code-block:: python